arummel/arummel.github.io/_publications/rummel_etal_2019_BioLet.md

 title: "Warm bodies, cool wings: regional heterothermy in flying bats"
 collection: publications
 permalink: https://royalsocietypublishing.org/doi/10.1098/rsbl.2019.0530
 excerpt: 'Many endothermic animals experience variable limb temperatures, even as they tightly regulate core temperature.
 The limbs are often cooler than the core at rest, but because the large locomotor muscles of the limbs produce heat during exercise, they are thought to operate at or above core temperature during activity.
-Bats, small-bodied flying mammals with greatly elongated forelimbs, possess wings with large surfaces lacking any insulating fur.'
+Bats, small-bodied flying mammals with greatly elongated forelimbs, possess wings with large surfaces lacking any insulating fur.
+We hypothesized that during flight the relatively small muscles that move the elbow and wrist operate below core body temperature because of elevated heat loss.'
 date: 2019-09-04
 venue: 'Biology Letters'
 paperurl: 'https://royalsocietypublishing.org/doi/10.1098/rsbl.2019.0530'